A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Results and analysis

-To identify YSO candidates using infrared colors, we follow the procedures described in \citet{Gutermuth:2009aa}, where 2548 YSO candidates have been identified inside 36 young, nearby, star-forming clusters, situated at distances between 0.14 and 1.7 kpc.
+To identify YSO candidates using infrared colors, we followed the procedures described in \citet{Gutermuth:2009aa}, where 2548 YSO candidates have been identified inside 36 young, nearby, star-forming clusters, situated at distances between 0.14 and 1.7 kpc.

-This approach adopts various color-color (CC) and color-magnitude (CM) cuts and is, therefore, most reliable when applied to objects with known distances.
-We note here, that \citet{Winston2019} adopted a more liberal version of the \citet{Gutermuth:2009aa} algorithms in order to extend the method to objects without known distances.
-However, since we do require distances for the later stages of our analysis, i.e. SED fitting and spatial clustering, we stricly follow the more conservative, original approach of \citet{Gutermuth:2009aa}, where we re-scale all the magnitudes to the distance of 1\,kpc.
+This approach adopts various color-color (CC) and color-magnitude (CM) cuts and it is, therefore, most reliable when applied to objects with known distances.
+We note here that \citet{Winston2019} adopted a more liberal version of the \citet{Gutermuth:2009aa} algorithms in order to extend the method to objects without known distances.
+However, since we do require distances for the later stages of our analysis, namely, the SED fitting and spatial clustering, we strictly follow the more conservative, original approach of \citet{Gutermuth:2009aa}, where we rescaled all the magnitudes to the distance of 1\,kpc.

-The starting point of the analysis is the SMOG catalog with 18\,017 sources lying within the IRAS 22147 field, 7\,635 ($\sim$42\%) of which have known distances (see Section\,\ref{sec:dist}).
-We divide our YSO identification process into 3 phases, where we classify sources based on a number of color-color and color-magnitude cuts.
+The starting point of the analysis is the SMOG catalog with 18\,017 sources lying within the IRAS 22147 field, of which 7\,635 ($\sim$42\%) have known distances (see Section\,\ref{sec:dist}).
+We divide our YSO identification process into three phases, whereby we classify sources based on a number of color-color and color-magnitude cuts.
 The procedure, described in detail in the appendix of \citet{Gutermuth:2009aa}, can be summarized as follows.